Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/developer-notes/package-and-tooling.md

 ## Short description

-`@sutton-signwriting/unicode8` is a JavaScript package for processing official Unicode 8 SignWriting characters while also supporting FSW and SWU in the same broader technical ecosystem.
+`@sutton-signwriting/unicode8` is a JavaScript package for processing official Unicode SignWriting characters, from the model introduced in Unicode 8.0.0, while also supporting FSW and SWU in the same broader technical ecosystem.

 It is a bridge and processing library.